leoluz/go2one/README.md

 # go2one

-A text editor demo for developers of the 21st century.
+A text editor for developers of the 21st century.